18F/grouplet-playbook/pages/education-and-advocacy.md

 permalink: /education-and-advocacy/
 title: Education and advocacy
 ---
-This page models and strategies for driving adoption of best practices throughout a development culture.
+This page contains models and strategies for driving adoption of best practices throughout a development culture.

 - [Abandon data and absolute reason](#abandon-data)